 Accessories: It’s especially important to protect your neck, ears, fingers, and toes — areas that tend to get cold first.
 Choose items made from wool and cashmere for extra warmth, like the HEATTECH Knee High Socks, Wool Cashmere Cap, and Cashmere Knitted Beanie.

 When you’re already so layered up, you’ll appreciate every last bit of mobility even in your extremities.
-We love the HEATTECH Lining Function Gloves that are touchscreen-friendly and slip-proof (so you can take pictures on your phones easily), and the clever design of the HEATTECH Snood and Neck Warmer, that wrap snugly around the neck without falling off.
+The clever design of the HEATTECH Snood and Neck Warmer keeps them wrapped snugly around the neck without falling off.